-Theatre lighting is much more than providing illumination so that the audience can see the stage, albeit this is a crucial aspect of lighting.
+Theatre lighting is much more than providing illumination so that the audience can see the stage, however this is a crucial aspect of lighting.
 Light is used to portray time, location, atmosphere, and mood.

-Lighting has a significant effect on the mood and atmosphere of the play, the feelings that the audience will experience.
+Lighting has a significant effect on the mood and atmosphere of the production and the feelings that the audience will experience.
 Different types of lighting create different moods and atmospheres, and you can use colour to achieve this.
 For instance, blue light is frequently used to develop a cold or night time stage effect.
 Brightness, or lighting levels, is another way of creating moods and atmospheres.
 An atmosphere of mystery can be created with low-intensity lighting, as does the creation of shadow.

 When designing lighting for theatre, consider what the purpose of the light is.
-Is it to portray time, location, mood, atmosphere, or it may be doing all of these things.
+Is it to portray time, location, mood, or atmosphere?
+Or it may be doing all of these things.
 Ask yourself why the playwright chose a particular time or place for a scene; what were they trying to get across?
 Answering these questions will influence your lighting designs.

 Start thinking about lighting and how it looks in different settings, at different times, and with varying conditions of weather.
 Compare images of lighting and compare them using these different criteria.
 How does a fluorescent light compare to candlelight?
 What are the differences between light and sunrise and sunset?
 What changes occur when bright sunlight suddenly gets blocked by clouds?
 Use your findings to create better theatre lighting.